Vidusahan/Simple-House-with-OpenGL/README.md

 - 3D rendering using modern OpenGL
 - Wireframe and solid models
 - Interactive camera (rotate and zoom)
-- Balcony with bars and windows
+- House with doors and windows
-- Second-floor access with door

 ## 🧱 Built With